m4r35n357/ODE-Playground/README.md

 Currently the method requires manual editing of a shell script, chaos-scan (note the Lorenz system is uncommented below).
 The chaos-scan script calls the ic script to generate six "nearby" trajectories over a range of a chosen ODE parameter.
-These trajectories are then processed by chaos-distance.py to generate a summary.
+These trajectories are then processed in the following order by chaos-distance.py to generate a summary.
+* Unbounded solutions are identified by length of the truncated results file
+* Converged solutions are identified by the final separation being smaller than the initial separation
+* Limit cycles are identified by strict proportionality of final to to initial separation ove two different runs
+* Chaotic solutions are identified by worst separation being independent of initial separation
+* Remaining solutions are ripe for investigation!
 ```
 #!/bin/sh